andrewheiss/Dissertation/question_based_list.md

 * What are the determinants of INGO political power in authoritarian regimes?
 * Can global civil society improve governance in autocracies?
 Should it?
-* Are there policies or strategies than can improve and enhance (I)NGO activities in autocracies without falling afoul of the autocrats?
+* Are there policies or strategies than can improve and enhance INGO activities in autocracies without falling afoul of the autocrats?

----
+\newpage

 # Autocratic institutions